Vegnics/SimpleDressingHMR/README.md

 ====================
 Operating system: Linux (Ubuntu 20.04 is preferred)

 This project requires a recent GPU with support for OpenGL 4.1 or higher.
-In case you want to use CPU for rendering:

-	#from the command line (Ubuntu 20.04+)
-	EGL_PLATFORM=surfaceless
-	python scripts/....
+Open3D has also a version for rendering using CPU.
+In any case, check you have installed OpenGL:

+	sudo apt install freeglut3
+	sudo apt install freeglut3-dev

 Python version: 3.10.0